variostudio/arduSynth/README.md

   }
 }
 ```
-This method initialize note playing.
+This method initialize note playing